Internal network load balancer

 The feature is at the Preview stage.

-An internal load balancer is used to balance traffic between resources that are connected:
+An internal network load balancer is used to balance traffic between resources that are connected:

 - To VPC subnets.